JeffreyQin/FinetuneGPT/README.md

 This project is a mini desktop app to interact with some GPT Davinci models I have fine-tuned (API key required).
 Relevant code and datasets for the fine-tunes are included.

 - Frontend: HTML, JavaScript (Electron.js)
-- Backend: JavaScript (Node.js, Express.js, OpenAI API), Python
+- Backend: JavaScript (Node.js, Express.js, OpenAI API (GPT-3)), Python

 ## How to use